nalinbhatt/mTree_doc_develop/README.md

 # mTree_doc_develop
-A repository to build the Read the Docs documentation for mTree
+A repository to build the Read the Docs documentation for mTree using Sphinx.